UX design is thriving.

 This may look like a simple thing, but it is not.
 They did not have to add this feature to Facebook, it is far from necessary.

-Since they value their users and about the experience their users go through, they added this feature and people love it.
+Since they value their users and the experience their users go through, they added this feature and people love it.

-Here’s Facebook another feature: Safety Check.
+Here's another Facebook feature: Safety Check.

 Safety Check allows you to mark yourself safe from an incident that has happened near your location, and request your Facebook friends to mark themselves free.